T

 neighborhood

-• Look for murals by local artists.
+• Look for the impressive murals adorning many walls.

 ~75 min